-- (a) An individual simultaneously serving as an Academy Board member and an owner, officer, director, employee or consultant of an educational service provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP Agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy; - (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school;

-- (e) An individual simultaneously serving as an Academy Board member and a University official, employee, or paid consultant, as a representative of the University; and - (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy.
+- (a) An individual simultaneously serving as an Academy Board member and an owner, officer, director, employee or consultant of an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP Agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy Board employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy; - (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school; - (e) An individual simultaneously serving as an Academy Board member and a University official, employee, or paid consultant, as a representative of the University; and - (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy.

-No person shall be appointed or reappointed to serve as an Academy Board member if the person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or same-sex domestic partner:
+No person shall be appointed or reappointed to serve as an Academy Board member if the person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or domestic partner:

-- (a) Is employed by the Academy; - (b) Works at or is assigned to work at the Academy; - (c) Has an ownership, officer, policymaking, managerial, administrative non-clerical or other significant role with the Academy's educational service provider or employee leasing company; and - (d) Has an ownership or financial interest in any school building lease or sublease agreement with the Academy.
+- (a) Is employed by the Academy Board; - (b) Works at or is assigned to work at the Academy; - (c) Has an ownership, officer, policymaking, managerial, administrative non-clerical or other significant role with the Academy's Educational Service Provider or employee leasing company; and - (d) Has an ownership or financial interest in any school building lease or sublease agreement with the Academy. - (e) Is a current Academy Board member.

 The Academy Board shall require each individual who works at the Academy to annually disclose any familial relationship with any other individual who works at, or provides services to, the Academy.
-For purposes of this sub-section, familial relationship means a person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or same-sex domestic partner.
+If an Academy Board member discloses any prohibited familial relationships in the annual disclosure, or if the University finds that an Academy Board member has failed to disclose a prohibited familial relationship, that Academy Board member shall be removed from office, in accordance with the removal provisions found in the Resolution or these Amended Bylaws.
+For purposes of this sub-section, familial relationship means a person's mother, mother-in-law, father, father-in-law, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or domestic partner.